SalinderSidhu/wam/CONTRIBUTING.md

 - A short summary of the bug, typically 1 or 2 sentences.
 - A screenshot showing the bug.
 - The version of wam you are using.
-- A list of other addons that you are using.